Empirical Bayes When Estimation Precision Predicts Parameters: Model and proposed method

-This undershooting is particularly problematic if one would like to select high-mobility Census tracts.
-On average, these high-mobility tracts are exactly those with high $\sigma_i$.
-Shrinking these tracts severely towards the estimated common mean leads to suboptimal selections that may even underperform screening directly based on $Y_i$.\footnote{This latter point is similarly made in \citet{mehta2019measuring}, though for different loss functions.}
+\Copy{msevsranking}{Nonetheless, posterior means from \indepgauss{} or \indepnpmle{} may still be better predictors, on average, for $\theta_i$ in mean-squared error than the noisy $Y_i$ \citep{james1992estimation,efron1975data}.
+However, the undershooting for large $\sigma_i$ is particularly problematic if one hopes instead to \emph{select} high-mobility Census tracts based on these posterior means, as do \citet {bergman2019creating}.} On average, high-mobility tracts are exactly those with high $\sigma_i$.
+Underestimating mobility for these tracts thus leads to suboptimal selections that may even underperform screening directly based on $Y_i$ \citep[see, also, ][] {mehta2019measuring}.

+To see this, \cref{fig:example_shrink_ranking} zooms into a subregion of \cref{fig:kfr_top20_black_raw_data} and highlights two Census tracts, one in Englewood, NJ, and one in Richmond, CA---referring to them by tracts $A$ and $B$, respectively.
+Demographically, tract $A$ is 77\% nonwhite according to the 2010 Census, and tract $B$ is 57\% nonwhite, contributing to different $\sigma_i$'s.
+Tract $A$ has a lower raw estimate $Y_i$ than tract $B$ ($Y_A < Y_B$); and tracts with similar $\sigma_i$ to tract $A$, on average, also have lower estimates than those similar to tract $B$ (i.e., $\hatm (\sigma_A) < \hatm (\sigma_B)$).
+Either gap between the two tracts is substantial.\footnote{Both $Y_B-Y_A$ and $\hatm(\sigma_B) - \hatm(\sigma_A)$ are about five percentage points.
+For reference, an estimate of the unconditional standard deviation of $\theta_i$ is 3.7 percentage points.} These observations are compelling evidence in favor of $\theta_B > \theta_ {A}$: If one would like to select a Census tract to recommend, then, between $A$ and $B$, one is probably better off recommending tract $B$.

+However, \indepgauss{} shrinks both to an estimate of the unconditional mean, which results in a higher posterior mean estimate for tract $A$.
+In doing so---fooled by an excessively low shrinkage target for tract $B$---\indepgauss{} recommends tract $A$ over $B$ instead.
+In contrast, our preferred method (\closenpmle) computes posterior means that preserve the more plausible ordering of the two tracts.
+We do so by modeling the conditional distribution of $\theta_i \mid \sigma_i$ more flexibly, which we turn to now.